hdac-io/swap/docs/Methods.md

 ### 1. Get token

 Before the swap process, you need to verify both of previous & new mainnet key.
 New mainnet system automatically verifies the new mainnet key, and the contract verifies the previous mainnet key.
 The contract contains ECDSA verification logic it can check the meesage, key, and signature.
-After signature verification, token swap logic will be triggered in the way of offchain.
+After signature verification, token will be given to the executor's account.

 ```json
 [